Restoring detailed balance in non-Hermitian Markov processes: Dyson maps

 Figure \ref{fig:SIS-entropy} illustrates the phenomenon for an epidemic SIS process (more details in Sec.~\ref{sec:SIS}), with \( S'(t) \): the entropy of the original system $S$ reaches a transient maximum while the transformed one $S'$ increases monotonically until equilibrium is reached.
 We claim that Equation \eqref{eq:entropy-derivative} holds for all Dyson-transformed systems and, in addition, the equilibrium states $\lvert\phi_{\textrm{eq}} \rangle $ are obtained by minimizing $\langle \phi | \mathcal{H} | \phi \rangle$ or, equivalently, maximizing the entropy $S'$.

 In practice, Dyson maps restore microscopic time reversibility while suppressing stochastic features, in the sense that $\sum_{i} \mathcal{H}_{ij}\neq 0$ for the transformed system.
 For systems away from equilibrium the correct time evolution is obtained by comparing forward and reverse path weights in the phase space, $W$ and $W'$ respectively \cite{nonequ-lebowitzJStatPhys1999}.
 Violation of time reversibility means the log-ratio $\log(W/W') \neq 0$, which confers the time evolution a preferred direction that might not coincide with the growth of uncertainty.
-The solution for this conundrum lies in enforcing that both systems produce the same value of total entropy over an interval $\tau$, specifically, $\Delta S' = \Delta S + \sum_{\{ W \}} \ln(W/W')$.
+The solution for this conundrum lies in enforcing that both systems produce the same value of total entropy over a time interval $\tau$, specifically, $\Delta S' = \Delta S + \sum_{\{ W \}} \ln(W/W')$, where the sum is over all paths $W$ in the phase space which relate the final state $P(\tau)$ to the initial state $P(0)$.
 We can rewrite this expression in terms of the metric operator $\Omega = \eta^\dag\eta$, whose primary role entails re-weighting contributions $\lvert \phi \rvert^2 = \langle P \rvert \Omega \lvert P \rangle$:

 Thus the total contributions for forward paths can be summarized by the metric via $ \ln [\langle P(\tau) | \Omega | P(\tau) \rangle \langle P(0) | P(0) \rangle ]$.

 The metric operator has additional statistical applications.
 Statistical averages are obtained as follow: $\langle O \rangle = \sum_{k\ell} O_{k\ell} P_{\ell}(t) = \sum_{k\ell} P_\ell(t) \langle C_k \rvert O \lvert C_\ell \rangle$ where $\lvert C_\ell \rangle$ is the vector with all vanishing components except the $\ell$-th which equals 1.
 Alternatively, one can explore $\sum_k\langle P (t) | C_k\rangle = 1$ to rewrite the estimates in a more familiar form involving the inner product $\langle O \rangle = \langle P | \Xi O |P \rangle $, where $\Xi = \sum_{ij}\lvert C_i\rangle \langle C_j \rvert $ samples through every transition and removes the extra contribution from the left probability vector.
 But since we are dealing with maps, it is natural to ask how the measurements change since Dyson maps are chosen to symmetrize $H$ only.
 For the general case, given the operators $A$ and ${A}' = \eta A\eta^{-1}$, the following relations holds: $\langle \phi \vert A' \vert \phi \rangle = \langle P \vert \Omega {A} \vert P\rangle$, and $\langle P | A | P \rangle = \langle \phi \rvert \tilde{\Omega} A' \lvert \phi \rangle$ with the reverse metric $\tilde{\Omega} = (\eta\eta^\dag)^{-1}$.
 Setting $A = \Xi O$ we recover statistical averages: